 The best time of year to travel to Cuba is from January to May.
 The weather is nice and warm but not hot and it is less crowded with tourists than around Christmas or in July & August.

-Also Read: other articles about Traveling in The Caribbean & Living in The Caribbean
+Also Read: 7 Best Things to do in Havana & my other articles about Traveling in The Caribbean & Living in The Caribbean

 Like this article about must see places in Cuba?
 Pin it!